yetanotherco/aligned_layer/docs/guides/2_integrating_aligned_into_your_application.md

 You can find an example of the smart contract that checks if the proof was verified in Aligned in the [Quiz Verifier Contract](../../examples/zkquiz/contracts/src/VerifierContract.sol).

-Note that the contract checks that the verification key commitment is the same as the program ELF commitment.
+Note that the contract checks if the verification key commitment is the same as the program ELF commitment.

 ```solidity
 require(elfCommitment == provingSystemAuxDataCommitment, "ELF does not match");
 ```

-This contract also includes a static call to the Aligned ServiceManager contract to check if the proof was verified in Aligned.
+This contract also includes a static call to the `AlignedServiceManager` contract to check if the proof was verified in Aligned.

 ```solidity
 (bool callWasSuccessfull, bytes memory proofIsIncluded) = alignedServiceManager.staticcall(